 Speeding or driving too fast is a common cause of auto injury accidents.
 Not only does driving at an increased speed take longer to stop the vehicle, coming to complete stop requires more distance on the road and makes the vehicle harder to control.
 When motorists choose to accelerate beyond the speed limits, they jeopardize themselves and others who share the road with them.
-Rosenfeld Injury Lawyers represents people injured in Chicago car accident cases caused by speeding drivers.
+Rosenfeld Injury Lawyers LLC represents people injured in Chicago car accident cases caused by speeding drivers.

 Illinois Auto Speeding Laws to Protect Motorists

 We all know that there are limitations on the speed we are allowed to drive.
 The speed limit is posted on every road and highway across the U.S. These enforced speed limit laws were enacted to ensure safe driving conditions.
 In Illinois, the law is straightforward:

 (625 ILCS 5/11-601)

 (from Ch.
 95 1/2, par.
 11-601)

 Sec.
 11-601.
 General speed restrictions.

 (a) No vehicle may be driven upon any highway of this State at a speed which is greater than is reasonable and proper with regard to traffic conditions and the use of the highway, or endangers the safety of any person or property.
 The fact that the speed of a vehicle does not exceed the applicable maximum speed limit does not relieve the driver from the duty to decrease speed when approaching and crossing an intersection, approaching and going around a curve, when approaching a hill crest, when traveling upon any narrow or winding roadway, or when special hazard exists with respect to pedestrians or other traffic or by reason of weather or highway conditions.
 Speed must be decreased as may be necessary to avoid colliding with any person or vehicle on or entering the highway in compliance with legal requirements and the duty of all persons to use due care.